maartje/funda-scraper/README.md

 ## Overview
 Scraper of the Dutch real estate website [Funda.nl](http://www.funda.nl/), written in Python using [Scrapy](https://scrapy.org/).
 Based on [funda-scraper](https://github.com/jackha/funda-scraper).

+## Motivation
+This project is part of a study project to learn data science.
+The main learning purposes: Python, regular expressions, web scraping.

 ## Basic Usage
 There are two spiders: `funda_spider` scrapes data on houses for sale in a certain city, such as those listed on [http://www.funda.nl/koop/amsterdam/](http://www.funda.nl/koop/amsterdam/), `funda_spider_sold` scrapes data on houses which have recently been sold, such as those listed on [http://www.funda.nl/koop/verkocht/amsterdam/](http://www.funda.nl/koop/verkocht/amsterdam/).